aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 The application uses shared Amazon Cognito stack for authentication/authorization.
 You will need to create this stack and update `template.yaml` parameters section with the stack name.
 See next section for details

-## Amazon Cognito setup
+## Amazon Cognito Setup

 This example uses shared stack that deploys Amazon Cognito resources.
 The shared stack will be deployed automatically if you use CI/CD pipeline.
 See [README.md](../shared/README.md) in shared resources directory for the stack manual deployment instructions.
-After manual deployment is finished make sure to update your SAM template file `template.yaml` parameter CognitoStackName with the shared Cognito stack name.
+After manual deployment is finished make sure to update your AWS SAM template file `template.yaml` parameter CognitoStackName with the shared Cognito stack name.

 After stack is created manually you will need to create user account for authentication/authorization.
 Deployment by CI/CD pipeline will perform following steps for you automatically.